omar-csse/kmer2vec/README.md

 # kmer2vec model

-This is a project to find the relation between different DNA kmers of the promotors with sigma70 factor from regulonDB.
+This is a project to find the relation between different DNA kmers of the promotors with sigma70 factor from [**regulonDB**](https://github.com/omar-csse/kmer2vec/tree/master/db).
 Each DNA sequence is divided into kmers of length 6.
 Tensorboard is used to visualize the prediction of the model.
 Also, to visualize the nearest **kmers** in 3D

 #